junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 ### Chap.
 2

-> **Outline:** Cas turns himself to monster (disturbing form, distorted wings etc.), death wish for sacrifice, gets killed by Sam as he wants, goes to purgatory
+> Cas turns himself to monster (disturbing form, distorted wings etc.), death wish for sacrifice, gets killed by Sam as he wants, goes to purgatory
 >
 > (Ajay is killed by Crowley/Alpha/Raphael, so no going from that again)